BoldingBruggeman/eat-examples/README.md

 ```

 The final command will report `model(no filter program present)`, among others - that is expected and not an error.

+On Windows, if you get an alert stating that "Windows Defender Firewall has blocked some features of this app", you can click "Cancel".
+This will not affect the functionality of EAT.